-Here, we first develop a universal decoder for the classical source compression with quantum side information with an explicit bound on the failure probability.
-For an i.i.d.~quantum state $\rho_{KC}^{\otimes n}$, our universal decoder works even if one does not know the state $\rho_{KC}$ itself---it can be constructed solely from (an upper bound on) the conditional R\'enyi entropy of the state ${\cal P}_K^X(\rho_{KC})$.
+Here, we first develop a universal decoder for classical source compression with quantum side information with an explicit bound on the failure probability.
+For an i.i.d.~quantum state $\rho_{KQ}^{\otimes n}$, our universal decoder works even if one does not know the state $\rho_{KQ}$ itself---it can be constructed solely from (an upper bound on) a conditional R\'enyi entropy of the state ${\cal P}_{K\to X}(\rho_{KQ})$.
 We then develop a PEC-type QKD security proof based on this universal source compression protocol.
-Since an upper bound on the conditional R\'enyi entropy can be obtained through the estimated parameters in a QKD protocol by a convex optimization, one can construct a security proof that achieves the asymptotically optimal rate~\cite{Devetak2005} in combination with the reduction method to collective attacks~\cite{Tamaki2003,Christandl2009,Fawzi2015,Matsuura2024,Nahar2024}.
-We thus obtain the PEC-based approach that can reproduce the results of LHL-based approach at the security-proof level in the large block length limit.
-Since our security proof can be completed solely with the state on Alice's and Bob's joint system, i.e., without an adversarial quantum system that is hard to characterize, our method is potentially more tractable to evaluate the necessary amount of privacy amplification.
-In fact, non-necessity of taking an adversarial state into account has already led to better performance in the reduction to collective attacks (see Ref.~\cite{Matsuura2024}).
-Furthermore, as a byproduct of this new approach, we generalize PEC-based security proof to a general base-$d$ number while the original approach is limited to the binary number~\cite{Koashi2009}.
+Since an upper bound on the conditional R\'enyi entropy can be obtained through the estimated parameters in a QKD protocol by a convex optimization, one can construct a security proof that achieves the asymptotically optimal rate~\cite{Devetak2005} in combination with the reduction method to collective attacks~\cite{Tamaki2003, Christandl2009, Fawzi2015, Matsuura2024, Nahar2024}.
+We thus obtain the PEC-based approach that can reproduce the results of the LHL-based approach at the finite-size security-proof level in a large block length limit.
+Since our security proof can be completed solely with the state on Alice's and Bob's joint system, i.e., without an adversarial quantum system that is hard to characterize, our method is potentially more tractable to evaluate a necessary amount of privacy amplification than the LHL-based approach.
+In fact, the non-necessity of taking an adversarial state into account has already led to better performance in the reduction to collective attacks (see Ref.~\cite{Matsuura2024}).
+Furthermore, as a byproduct of this new approach, we generalize a PEC-based security proof to a general base-$p$ number while the original approach is limited to the binary number~\cite{Koashi2009}.